Read More

 Search & Matching Semantic + contextual search across all interactions; no manual aliasing needed Keyword-based; requires manual title groupings for accurate results

-Communication & Automations Unified inbox (WhatsApp, LinkedIn, email) + AI follow-ups + 2-way sync Email/SMS outreach; no unified inbox, LinkedIn limited to reminders
+Communication & Automations Unified inbox (WhatsApp, LinkedIn, email) + AI follow-ups + 2-way sync Email/SMS outreach; LinkedIn centred on reminders rather than direct automation (Q3 2025)

 Client Presentation AI-generated branded reports (Word/PPT), CV reformatting, one-click pipeline updates Basic portal; formatting issues, reports look like LinkedIn profiles with watermark